 The types of supporting documents to include in an Approved Client application are listed in the claimant guide.
 As a guide, these include:

 - copies of Wai claims involving Crown Forest Licensed Land and other Wai claims represented by the claimant group;

 - a map showing the claimant group’s area of interest;

 - hui minutes and attendance records, census figures, iwi registration data or other information demonstrating support from a significant portion of claimants in the district;

-- financial management policies, financial reports, audit reports, audited accounts;
+- financial management policies, financial reports, audit reports, audited accounts, and

 - the constitution or rules of the entity.

-The Trust must receive an Approved Client application, including supporting documents, by a specific date (i.e. typically one month before a Trustee meeting).
-Trustees meet monthly.
+The Trust must receive an Approved Client application, including supporting documents, by a specific date (i.e. typically one month before a Trustee meeting; these are usually held during the third week of each month).
 Trust staff can inform you of the most appropriate date to submit your application.